leaf-node/open_alert_viewer/README.md

 alerts to system administrators and site reliability engineers.
 It requires an account on a network monitoring server running Prometheus, Nagios or Icinga.

-Supported: Prometheus v0.16.0+, Nagios Core 4.x and Icinga 2.12.0+, via Basic Authentication
+Supports Prometheus v0.16.0+, Nagios Core 4.x and Icinga 2.12.0+, via Basic Authentication

 ## Screenshots